The Campaign To Wipe Out Polio Was Going Really Well ... Until It Wasn't

 "2020 has been a terrible year and will continue to be a terrible year," says Michel Zaffran, head of the Global Polio Eradication Initiative at the World Health Organization in Geneva.

 The pandemic is part of the problem.
-In March, WHO ordered a pause to all polio eradication campaigns to make sure vaccinators going door-to-door weren't unwittingly contributing to the spread of COVID.
-That order was lifted over the summer but "as a result, 30 to 40 countries have not conducted mass immunization campaigns," Zaffran says.
+In March, WHO ordered a pause to all polio eradication campaigns to make sure vaccinators going door to door weren't unwittingly contributing to the spread of COVID-19.
+That order was lifted over the summer, but "as a result, 30 to 40 countries have not conducted mass immunization campaigns," Zaffran says.
 "During that period, up to 80 million children have been left unprotected against polio."

-The fear is that with so many kids now susceptible to polio, outbreaks could erupt, particularly in areas with poor sanitation where the virus can thrive.
+The fear is that with so many children now susceptible to polio, outbreaks could erupt, particularly in areas with poor sanitation where the virus can thrive.

-And then there's the role the Taliban has played in stymieing vaccination efforts.
+And then there's the role the Taliban have played in stymieing vaccination efforts.
 "For the last 28 months, there was a ban on polio activity in the southern provinces controlled by Taliban," says Mohammedi Mohammed, head of immunization for UNICEF in Afghanistan.

-"Twenty eight months!
+"Twenty-eight months!
 It's enormous," he says of the amount of time that vaccinators have been barred by the Taliban from doing door-to-door polio vaccination drives.
-"If we continue like this soon we will have three years of children that were born but not vaccinated.
-So we are building up the susceptibles for a mega outbreak."
-And there's no sign that the Taliban is going to lift the ban.
+"If we continue like this, soon we will have three years of children that were born but not vaccinated.
+So we are building up the susceptibles for a mega-outbreak."
+And there's no sign that the Taliban are going to lift the ban.

-Cases are rising so dramatically in Afghanistan and Pakistan that the World Health Organization has authorized the reintroduction of a trivalent oral polio vaccine that was pulled from circulation — with a lot of fanfare — in 2016.
-The trivalent oral polio vaccine is also known as the "Sabin Vaccine," for its developer Albert Sabin.
+Cases are rising so dramatically in Afghanistan and Pakistan that WHO has authorized the reintroduction of a trivalent oral polio vaccine that was pulled from circulation — with a lot of fanfare — in 2016.
+The trivalent oral polio vaccine is also known as the "Sabin vaccine," for its developer, Albert Sabin.

 The Sabin vaccine contains live, weakened virus particles from the three strains of polio, Type 1, Type 2 and Type 3.
-It's easy to administer—just 2 drops in a child's mouth.
+It's easy to administer — just two drops in a child's mouth.
 It's the original workhorse of the global polio eradication campaign and allowed health workers to wipe out the disease in many parts of the world in the second half of the 20th century.

 But by 2016 the Sabin vaccine appeared to have outlived its usefulness.
 Wild forms of Type 2 and Type 3 polio were no longer found in nature.
 What's more, the Type 2 portion of the vaccine is the source of most of the new "vaccine-derived" strains of the virus now causing more paralysis than the original wild forms of polio.
 So in April 2016 the Sabin vaccine was set to be pulled out of circulation by every country in the world at the same time.
 The elaborate process was called "The Switch."